IldarGreat/RedMadRobotTest/README.md

 <h2 id = "problems">Problems</h2>
  <ol>
     <li><strong>3 days to complete project</strong> <br> I had a lack of time to complete the test task, everything writing in a harry and not all the planned functionality was implemented e.gs.<br>1)user communication, but you can see a <a href = "https://github.com/IldarGreat/RedMadRobotTest/issues/5">issue</a> about it<br>2)Displaying code coverage.
 I wanted to connect jacoco agent</li>
-    <li><strong>JVM</strong><br>My dev environment(IDEA) cannot connect to the postgres db through drivers on my computer, it immediately starts to crash.
+    <li><strong>JVM (SOLVED)</strong><br>My dev environment(IDEA) cannot connect to the postgres db through drivers on my computer, it immediately starts to crash.
 I found only one person with a similar problem on <a href = "https://youtrack.jetbrains.com/issue/DBE-16172">youtrake</a> and he just changing jvm to version 16 and it help him, but not for me</li>
     <li><strong>Roles</strong><br>The text of the task says to write roles to users, although I don't understand why,because all users are equal</li>
   </ol>
   <h2 id = "testtext">Test task text</h2>